 4. Become a Card-Carrying Shopper: When you grocery shop at home, how much do you save when you use your Frequent Shopper card?
 I bet it’s a lot.
 So, why not become a Frequent Shopper in Hawaii?
 You don’t have to live here in order to join the “club.”
 So, when you shop at one of our local grocery stores, make sure you sign up for a card, and you could save upwards of 20% of many items in the store.
 In fact, I focus much of my grocery shopping around which items are cheaper by using my card, and I spend just about the same on groceries as I spent in Chicago.
 True.

 5. Let Someone Else Save You Money: Some visitors are a little wary of contacting a travel agency or tour company, afraid they’ll be “roped-into” signing up for something they don’t want or need.
-But, you’d be surprised how much money you can save by letting the someone else company negotiate the discount for you.
+But, you’d be surprised how much money you can save by letting someone else negotiate the discount for you.
 For example, at Hawaii Aloha Travel, you can save a bundle on Hawaii activities, such as ziplining, luaus, and whale watching tours just by booking the activity through the company.
 Many venues reserve a certain number of spaces just for those who book through reputable tour companies.
 And, in return, they give customers a deep discount, that’s passed on to you.

 A Hawaii vacation CAN be expensive, but it can also be as inexpensive as you want it to be.
 By following these tips, you’ll be sure to save money on food, entertainment, and shopping, without putting in too much work.
 After all, who wants to return home from suffering from vacation-debt overload?